coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 portion regrows in 1 minute.
 The creature can reattach the severed member instantly by holding it to the stump.

-**Spell-Like Abilities:** At will---*blur, dimension door, shield, unhallow.* Caster level 20th; save DC 8 + spell level.
+**Spell-Like Abilities:** At will—*blur, dimension door, shield, unhallow.* Caster level 20th; save DC 8 + spell level.
 The DC is Charisma-based.

 **Alternate Form (Su):** At will, a pseudotroll can take the form of a grotesque, tentacled mass (or another appropriately gruesome form), but all its abilities remain unchanged despite the alien appearance.
 Changing shape is a standard action.
-Other creatures receive a --1 morale penalty on their attack rolls against a pseudotroll in this alternate form.
+Other creatures receive a –1 morale penalty on their attack rolls against a pseudotroll in this alternate form.

 ## Creating a Pseudonatural Creature

-"Pseudonatural" is a template that can be added to any corporeal creature (referred to hereafter as the base creature).
+“Pseudonatural” is a template that can be added to any corporeal creature (referred to hereafter as the base creature).

-**Size and Type:** The creature's type changes to outsider (extraplanar).
+**Size and Type:** The creature’s type changes to outsider (extraplanar).
 Do not recalculate base attack bonus, saves, or skill points.
 Size is unchanged.

 **HD:** A pseudonatural creature always has maximum hit points.

-**Speed:** A pseudonatural creature's speed doubles, for all movement types.
+**Speed:** A pseudonatural creature’s speed doubles, for all movement types.

 **AC:** Pseudonatural creatures gain a +35 natural armor bonus.
 If the